hansonkd/rhubarb/README.md

 ## Public Schemas

-While you can expose your Schema on FastAPI directly, and maybe that is beneficial for internal use, but for the public users, you do not want all your DB Columns exposed.
+While you can expose your Schema on FastAPI directly, and that may be beneficial for internal use, but for the public users, you do not want all your DB Columns exposed.

 Simply create a new schema using standard `type` and `field` exposing only the fields you want from the underlying object exposed.